- Carol Thompson

 The clerk of district court should have provided an index to the record at the time the case is docketed in the Supreme Court.
 (Rule 3.05(a)) You may use the page numbers on the index.
 Although the entire record won't be sent to the Supreme Court, the clerks do not renumber the record after receiving the designations from counsel.

 All documents filed in the Supreme Court should be on 8 1/2 x 11 paper.
 See Rule 1.01(b), W.R.A.P.
 When attaching pleadings prepared on 8 /12 x 14, they are to be reduced to 8 1/2 " x 11" paper.

 Our system does the work for you!
-Go to the Electronic Docket on the Judicial Branch home page.
+Go to the Public Docket on the Judicial Branch home page.
 Enter the complete docket number S-XX-XXXX or name of a party and click on "Search."
 Scroll down the page to "Tickler Information" and you will see any due dates on the calendar.

 No, the Supreme Court instituted mandatory electronic filing for all attorneys.
 Wyoming Rules of Appellate Procedure 1.07 prohibits fax filings in the Supreme Court.

 Currently, there are only a few forms approved by the Supreme Court, most are found in the pro se divorce packets.
 You can download the forms found on the Forms page on the Wyoming Judicial Branch website.
 The packet can also be obtained from the District Court Clerks.
 The cost for each packet is $ 10.00.